Balter, Guth, Aloni & Co.

 Balter, Guth, Aloni & Co. ("BGA") is an Israeli law firm.

 History

-Balter, Guth, Aloni & Co. was founded in 1974.
+Balter, Guth, Aloni & Co. was founded in 1974 by Moshe Balter and Ehud Guth.
 The firm has offices in Tel Aviv, Jerusalem, Haifa, Tiberias and Beer Sheva.

 BGA is a member of Consulegis, an international network of law firms.
 It holds a cooperation agreement with the U.S law firm of Herzfeld & Rubin.